jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Aurumvorax.md

 RacialMods:
 Languages:
 SQ:
+SpecialAbilities:
+  Grab (Ex): >
-SpecialAbilities: Grab (Ex) An aurumvorax can grab a foe of up to one size category larger than itself (Medium size for most aurumvoraxes).
+    An aurumvorax can grab a foe of up to one size category larger than itself (Medium size for most aurumvoraxes).
 It gains a +8 racial bonus on grapple attempts rather than the normal +4 racial bonus afforded by the grab ability.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: